jaykay12/tech/_posts/2025-08-02-hadoop-mapreduce-hdfs.md

 # MapReduce

 MapReduce is the Hadoop’s processing engine.

-It allows for distributed computation across large datasets by breaking down tasks into smaller, independent operations that can be executed in parallel, which is what makes Hadoop so fast.
+It allows for distributed computation across large datasets by breaking down tasks into smaller, independent operations that can be executed in parallel.

 ## Stages and Components of MapReduce